 Prior to my arrival here in February of 2007, I was a doctoral student and lecturer at the University of Oxford.
 Before Oxford, I studied at Dalhousie (MA) and the University of British Columbia (BA Hons).
 I grew up in Vancouver, Canada.

 My teaching is mainly on and around areas of justice, rights and democracy, but my interests in political theory, politics and philosophy are pretty broad.
 Moreover, I have jurisprudential inclinations and I've been known to discuss questions of cultural politics, federalism and indigenous politics.

-Students, both potential and current are welcome to email me as regards to any teaching or research questions.
+Students, both potential and current, are welcome to email me as regards to any teaching or research questions.
 More generally, I have an open-door policy and I am happy for students to drop in.
-But, I do not have office hours.
-If you wish to be sure to meet me, please email me and we will make an appointment.
+But if you wish to be sure to meet me, please email me and we will make an appointment.

 For an up-to-date list of my publications, please go to my webspace

 Research | Current

 - Justice, historical justice

 - Identity politics